 Teamwork made the dream work: "Innovations, especially in the field of process technology, are an important pillar in Covestro's strategy to become fully circular.
 We worked intensively across sites on the development of AdiP," says Dr. Klaus Schäfer, CTO at Covestro.
 "And I am convinced that together we will also successfully complete the pilot phase to enable the technology to be used in our global production network."

-Video about the AdiP technology: report.covestro.com/short/inn3 of CO2 emissions can be saved by Covestro's new MDI production technology
+of CO2 emissions can be saved by Covestro's new MDI production technology